AAirpass: Pass terminations

 Jacques E. Vroom Jr., a Dallas-based marketing executive, paid $356,000 for his unlimited AAirpass and companion pass on December 28, 1989, traveling nearly 38 million miles.
 A letter was hand-delivered to Vroom by airline security personnel on July 30, 2008, during check-in at London Heathrow Airport informing him that his passes had been terminated for fraudulent activity.
 The airline sued Vroom in 2011, accusing him of selling his companion seat, a violation of the American Airlines 1994 Tariff Rule 744.
-Vroom countersued, arguing that the rule went into effect after purchase of the lifetime pass and accusing the airline of slander; American Airlines then filed for bankruptcy and the claims were never resolved.
+Vroom countersued, arguing that the rule went into effect after purchase of the lifetime pass and accusing the airline of slander; American Airlines then filed for bankruptcy and, as of late 2024, the claims have not been resolved.